 Studies in rats indicate that Lisinopril crosses the blood brain barrier poorly.
 Multiple doses of Lisinopril in rats do not result in accumulation in any tissues.
 Milk of lactating rats contains radioactivity following administration of 14C Lisinopril.
 By whole body autoradiography, radioactivity was found in the placenta following administration of labeled drug to pregnant rats, but none was found in the fetuses.

-In controlled clinical studies of patients with mild to moderate hypertension, patients were treated with Lisinopril 20 mg to 80 mg daily, hydrochlorothiazide 12.5 mg to 50 mg daily or atenolol 50 mg to 200 mg daily; and in other studies of patients with moderate to severe hypertension, patients were treated with Lisinopril 20 mg to 80 mg daily or metoprolol 100 mg to 200 mg daily.
+In controlled clinical studies of patients with mild to moderate hypertension, patients were treated with Lisinopril 20-80 mg daily, hydrochlorothiazide 12.5-50 mg daily or atenolol 50-200 mg daily; and in other studies of patients with moderate to severe hypertension, patients were treated with Lisinopril 20-80 mg daily or metoprolol 100-200 mg daily.
 Lisinopril demonstrated superior reductions of systolic and diastolic compared to hydrochlorothiazide in a population that was 75% Caucasian.
 Lisinopril was approximately equivalent to atenolol and metoprolol in reducing diastolic blood pressure, and had somewhat greater effects on systolic blood pressure.

-Lisinopril had similar blood pressure reductions and adverse effects in younger and older (greater than 65 years) patients.
+Lisinopril had similar blood pressure reductions and adverse effects in younger and older (> 65 years) patients.
 It was less effective in reducing blood pressure in Blacks than in Caucasians.

 In hemodynamic studies of Lisinopril in patients with essential hypertension, blood pressure reduction was accompanied by a reduction in peripheral arterial resistance with little or no change in cardiac output and in heart rate.
 In a study in nine hypertensive patients, following administration of Lisinopril, there was an increase in mean renal blood flow that was not significant.
 Data from several small studies are inconsistent with respect to the effect of Lisinopril on glomerular filtration rate in hypertensive patients with normal renal function, but suggest that changes, if any, are not large.

-In a clinical study involving 115 hypertensive pediatric patients 6 to 16 years of age, patients who weighed less than 50 kg received either 0.625 mg, 2.5 mg or 20 mg of Lisinopril once daily and patients who weighed greater than or equal to 50 kg received either 1.25 mg, 5 mg, or 40 mg of Lisinopril once daily.
-At the end of 2 weeks, Lisinopril lowered trough blood pressure in a dose-dependent manner with antihypertensive efficacy demonstrated at doses greater than 1.25 mg (0.02 mg per kg).
+Pediatric Patients: In a clinical study involving 115 hypertensive pediatric patients 6 to 16 years of age, patients who weighed < 50 kg received either 0.625, 2.5 or 20 mg of Lisinopril once daily and patients who weighed ≥ 50 kg received either 1.25, 5, or 40 mg of Lisinopril once daily.
+At the end of 2 weeks, Lisinopril lowered trough blood pressure in a dose-dependent manner with antihypertensive efficacy demonstrated at doses > 1.25 mg (0.02 mg per kg).
 This effect was confirmed in a randomized withdrawal phase, where the diastolic pressure rose by about 9 mmHg more in patients randomized to placebo than compared to patients who remained on the middle and high doses of Lisinopril.
 The dose-dependent antihypertensive effect of Lisinopril was consistent across several demographic subgroups: age, Tanner stage, gender, and race.
 In this study, Lisinopril was generally well-tolerated.

 During baseline-controlled clinical trials, in patients with systolic heart failure receiving digitalis and diuretics, single doses of Lisinopril resulted in decreases in pulmonary capillary wedge pressure, systemic vascular resistance and blood pressure accompanied by an increase in cardiac output and no change in heart rate.